qmacro/managed-associations-in-cap/guide/README.md

 </edmx:Edmx>
 ```

-Here's a few pointers that will help you [stare at](https://qmacro.org/blog/posts/2017/02/19/the-beauty-of-recursion-and-list-machinery/#initialrecognition) the XML.
+Here's a few pointers that will help you [stare at](https://qmacro.org/blog/posts/2017/02/19/the-beauty-of-recursion-and-list-machinery/#initialrecognition) the XML and take it all in.

 Taking the `EntityType`s first:

 * There's now a new `EntityType` for the `LinkEntity`.
-This consists purely of a couple of `NavigationProperty` elements each paired with a sibling `Property` for the `_ID` style field generated through the managed association definition.
+This consists purely of a couple of `NavigationProperty` elements each paired with a sibling `Property` element for the `_ID` style field generated through the managed association definition.
 * Each of the `Books` and `Authors` `EntityTypes` now has a `NavigationProperty` that points to the `LinkEntity`, specifically in a collection (i.e. a to-many) context.

 Now looking at the content of the `EntityContainer`: